SebMoreno/simple-selenium-automation-test/README.md

 1. In a separated feature file create a new test that covers the following user story:
 ```
-As a user, I want to go to Google home page
+As a www.google.com user
-and type the term "Devsavant" in the search box
-and click on the "I'm Feeling Lucky" button
+I want to type "Devsavant" in the search box and click on the "I'm Feeling Lucky" button
-so that I would be taken to the Devsavant's website
+So that I would be taken directly to the most relevant result
 ```
 2. Add a description to the test and to the scenario
 3. Implement the test in a separated `*.java` class and use Selenium and chromedriver for the browser automation